 ABA routing numbers vs ACH routing numbers

-ABA and ACH routing numbers, to simplify, help US financial institutions know where the money is going.
-Presently, there are over 21000 routing numbers in active use and every financial institution in the US has at least one.
+ABA and ACH routing numbers aid US financial institutions to trace where the money is being transported to.
+Presently, there are over 21000 routing numbers in active use and every financial institution in the US possesses at least one.
 What are these routing numbers and what is the difference between these ABA routing numbers and ACH routing numbers?

-A routing number is a 9 digit number that is identified with a particular bank in a particular state.
+An ABA routing number is a 9 digit number that is identified with a particular bank in a particular state.
 This 9 digit number was designed by the American Bankers Association way back in 1910 to help identify financial institutions.
-This routing number, commonly known as the ABA routing number, was primarily used for wire transfers as well in the clearing of checks.
+The ABA routing number was primarily used for wire transfers as well in the clearing of cheques.

-In recent years, the legislation called Check 21 has been in effect.
-As such, the ABA routing numbers found use not only in wire transfers and check clearing but also in directing electronic deposits and withdrawals between financial institutions.
-Also, companies have increasingly used electronic checks for payments as well as collecting payments.
+In recent years, the legislation called Cheque 21 has been in effect.
+As such, the ABA routing numbers found use not only in wire transfers and cheque clearing, but also in directing electronic deposits and withdrawals between financial institutions.
+Also, companies have increasingly used electronic cheques for payments as well as for collecting payments.
 As such, the ABA routing number has again found use in the electronic network called ACH or Automated Clearing House.

 • ABA and ACH routing numbers are 9 digit numbers that identify a particular bank in a particular state in the US.